maru801/jellyfin-scripts/README.md

 # jellyfin-scripts

 ### -- jellyfin-library-metadata-cleanup.sh --
-This script is meant for those that store metadata alongside their Jellyfin media libraries.
+This script is meant for those that store metadata alongside their Jellyfin media libraries (though you could modify it to also remove bif files from Jellyfin's config folder).
 This script works with Jellyfin v10.8.13 and Jellyscrub v1.1.1.0.
 If any changes are made to either that changes how metadata is automatically named, this script might need to be remade/reworked.